laurentperrinet/laurentperrinet.github.io/content/publication/kaplan-13/index.md

+---
----abstract: Predictive coding hypothesizes that the brain explicitly infers upcoming sensory input to establish a coherent representation of the world.
+abstract: Predictive coding hypothesizes that the brain explicitly infers upcoming sensory input to establish a coherent representation of the world.
 Although it is becoming generally accepted, it is not clear on which level spiking neural networks may implement predictive coding and what function their connectivity may have.
 We